eriksjolund/podman-socket-activation/README.md

 The new feature is that Podman can now pass such a socket to the container.

 Not all software daemons support socket activation but it's getting more popular.
-For instance Apache HTTP server, MariaDB, Gunicorn, Pipewire, CUPS, DBUS all support socket activation support.
+For instance Apache HTTP server, MariaDB, DBUS, Pipewire, Gunicorn, CUPS all support socket activation support.

 ### Podman's socket-activated API service